halftan/AMBridge/README.md

 # AMBridge

-A bridge between Apple Music and Zeekr's automotive OS.
+A bridge between Apple Music and Zeekr's automotive OS. (not even a prototype)

+## Current state

+Third party developers are not able to get a binder to **CoreService** (like hvac, mediacenter, etc).

 ### Caveats